top of page

 Is an intensive better than weekly therapy?

-It depends on your goals and bandwidth.
-Intensives are great when you need momentum, your schedules are tight, or the issue is hot and benefits from extended time.
-Many couples follow an intensive with one 50–90 minute session within 1–3 weeks to lock in changes.
-Some continue with periodic follow-ups; others return to weekly therapy (with me or another clinician).
+Many couples follow an intensive with a 50–90 minute session within 1–3 weeks to reinforce changes.
+Some continue with periodic follow-ups; others return to weekly therapy.

 What if one of us is hesitant?

 Bring the hesitation.
 Doubt, questions, and caution are welcome.
-We always start with a free 50-minute consultation (both partners).

 What about betrayal?

-We pace carefully.
-We’ll stabilize first (safety, boundaries, transparency), then address meaning-making and repair in ways that protect both the hurt partner and the relationship.
-PACT helps us track nervous-system overwhelm so we don’t flood either partner while still moving the work forward.
+We move carefully.
+We’ll stabilize first (safety, boundaries, transparency), then work toward meaning-making and repair in ways that protect both the hurt partner and the relationship.

 We’re new parents.
 Will an intensive help?